apremprojects/projects/expedition/README.md

     a.
 Uses a command line interface to make the robot perform a sequence of actions (eg. set the left wheel to speed X and right wheel to Y for Z seconds, etc.)
 [![](https://markdown-videos-api.jorgenkh.no/youtube/thmzI69DqIw)](https://youtu.be/thmzI69DqIw)
 4. **Romi Robot Controller Demo** (romi_robot/romi_robot_with_controller)
     a.
-Control the two-wheeled robot with conventional joystick mechanics - like a video game or toy car - over bluetooth.
+Control the two-wheeled robot with conventional joystick mechanics - like a video game or toy car - over Bluetooth.
         a.
 Uses a standard Bluetooth controller, in my case, an XBox controller.
+**Round 2**
+1. **Magnetometer Calibration** (imu_projects/magnetometer_calibration)
+    a.
+Uses Eigen and magnetometer data to generate calibration data to process raw magnetometer data.
+2. **Magnetometer Calibration Viewer** (imu_projects/view_magnetometer_calibration)
+    a.
+Uses Eigen, earlier calibration data, and magnetometer data to display calibrated magnetometer data, useful to calculate heading.
+**Round 3**
+1. **Romi Robot Waypoint App**  (romi_robot/romi_waypoint_app)
+    a.
+Waypoint system for the Polulu Romi Robot involving 3 separate programs (client-side, server-side, and Arduino) that allow the robot to localize itself, navigate to waypoints, and communicate trajectory and current position to a PC using TCP.